Theater: Reality, Rituals, and the Human Imagination

 The Theater of Machine and Artificial Intelligence

-The theater and evolution of technological history are like a red wing blackbird flying over the long line of fence posts that run across a pasture with each post representing a new milestone of technological change then disappearing out of view into the distance of the horizon line.
+The theater and evolution of technological history are like a red-wing blackbird flying over the long line of fence posts that run across a pasture, with each post representing a new milestone of technological change and then disappearing out of view into the distance of the horizon line.

-With history at our side, we know technological changes will happen, but we do not know when and how technological change will emerge, and what the ethical, and legal ramifications of humanity are.
+With history on our side, we know that technological changes will occur, but we do not know when or how they will emerge, or what the ethical and legal ramifications will be for humanity.

-Today, at least six countries are at the crossroads of significant technological change in the theater of machine and artificial intelligence.
-The impact on the rest of the modern and emerging countries alike will be of a sea change that the world has never witnessed historically.
-Machine and artificial intelligence will influence every institution from physical and digital infrastructures like manufacturing, banking, medicine, military, aerospace, and mass media.
-The human imagination resides in all tenses, past, present, and the future but the most intriguing are the imaginative sensibilities that lie in the future tense.
+Today, at least six countries are at the crossroads of technological change in machine learning and artificial intelligence.
+The impact on the rest of the modern and emerging countries alike will be a sea change that the world has never witnessed historically.
+Machine learning and artificial intelligence will influence every institution, from physical and digital infrastructures such as manufacturing, banking, medicine, the military, aerospace, and mass media.
+The human imagination resides in all tenses, past, present, and future, but the most intriguing is the imaginative sensibilities in the future tense.

 Autonomous not Anonymous

-Everybody wants to rule the future but let us hope Google (Alphabet) lives up to its unofficial motto, ‘don’t be evil’ as one of, if not the most technologically powerful entities shaping the future.
-Google is spending its billions on the theater of the future; putting its money to work from gathering social data to the machine and artificial intelligence to deep learning, through tactical triangulation, and Return on the Future to define their stake, and place forward.
-The road forward so far with Google’s investment in autonomous automobiles is led by Sebastian Thrun, former director of the Stanford Artificial Intelligence Laboratory.
-This is the start of the next technological revolution but not be fooled, it is not so much about Google’s Chauffeur future concept car but the rich intellectual capital of patents of machine source codes and algorithms.
+Everybody wants to rule the future, but let us hope Google (Alphabet) lives up to its unofficial motto, ‘Don’t be evil,’ as one of, if not the most, technologically powerful entities shaping the future.
+Google is investing its billions in the theater of the future, putting its money to work by gathering social data, leveraging machine learning and artificial intelligence, and exploring deep learning through tactical triangulation and Return on the Future to define its stake and position itself forward.
+Sebastian Thrun, former director of the Stanford Artificial Intelligence Laboratory, leads the way forward with Google’s investment in autonomous automobiles.
+This marks the beginning of the next technological revolution, but do not be misled; it is not so much about Google’s Chauffeur future concept car, but rather the rich intellectual capital of patents, machine source codes, and algorithms.

-The predictive data suggest that autonomous technology introduced into the markets will evolve more quickly as more players such as Apple, Google, Tesla, and Uber, enter the machine and artificial intelligence space.
-This is more than just another trend in that some of the brightest artificial intelligence talents have migrated to the private sector as the likes of Regina Dugan of Google, and Gill Pratt of Toyota with the ambitions to continue the development of the theater of machine and artificial intelligence.
-The largest automobile maker, Toyota has recently announced U.S. $50 million R&D Artificial Intelligence collaboration with Stanford and MIT.
-It is true that some polls portray a skeptical public, and outlook about autonomous technology with some research suggesting that about twenty percent of the population in the U.S. is fearful of artificial intelligence.
+The predictive data suggest that autonomous technology introduced into the markets will evolve more quickly as more players, such as Apple, Google, Tesla, and Uber, enter the machine learning and artificial intelligence space.
+This is more than just another trend, as some of the brightest artificial intelligence talents have migrated to the private sector, with the likes of Regina Dugan of Google and Gill Pratt of Toyota, who aim to continue developing the field of machine learning and artificial intelligence.
+The largest automobile manufacturer, Toyota, has recently announced a $50 million U.S. R&D Artificial Intelligence collaboration with Stanford and MIT.
+Some polls indeed portray a skeptical public outlook about autonomous technology, with some research suggesting that about twenty percent of the population in the U.S. is fearful of artificial intelligence.

-Nonetheless, autonomous technology and automobiles will happen.
-The first phase will not be fully autonomous but most industry experts agree in building a safety framework around autonomous machines and artificial intelligence to augment enhanced automobile safety will be the first required step forward.
-This safety framework will be the key for obvious reasons, in that new federal and state regulations must be developed, and rendered to necessitate a regulatory foundation on behalf of the autonomous industry, and the public trust.
-California has already begun autonomous machine legislation, and most likely will serve as the model of such legislative framework for the rest of the nation.
-There is still the unfinished business of early adopter’s acceptance, product liability, and risks assessments requirements before autonomous automobiles can go to market, but nonetheless, your children’s children will inherit an autonomous future only now imaginable.
+Nonetheless, autonomous technology and automobiles will become a reality.
+The first phase will not be fully autonomous.
+Still, most industry experts agree that establishing a safety framework around autonomous machines and artificial intelligence to enhance automobile safety will be the first required step forward.
+This safety framework will be the key for obvious reasons.
+New federal and state regulations must be developed and rendered to necessitate a regulatory foundation on behalf of the autonomous industry and the public trust.
+California has already begun drafting autonomous machine legislation and will likely serve as a model for such a legislative framework for the rest of the nation.
+Before autonomous automobiles can be marketed, the acceptance of early adopters, product liability, and risk assessment requirements remains unfinished.
+Still, your children’s children will inherit an autonomous future that is only now beginning to take shape.

 The Theater of Warfare

 The first shot of the electronic technological war was not a weapon but an artificial satellite named Sputnik.
-In 1958, President Eisenhower created DARPA, Defense Advanced Research Projects Agency, with the purpose of expanding the frontiers of technology, and science.
-DARPA has a more serious role in the Artificial Intelligence with security, defense, and warfare in mind.
-So serious in fact are the efforts, and scientific accomplishments, it has prompted the likes of Stephen Hawking, Bill Gates, Elon Musk, Steve Wozniak, in signing an open letter calling for a ban on offensive autonomous weapons.
-Warfare and intelligence gathering will never be the same again, more computational, and predictive then logistical.
+In 1958, President Eisenhower created DARPA, the Defense Advanced Research Projects Agency, to expand the frontiers of technology and science.
+DARPA plays a more significant role in Artificial Intelligence, with a focus on security, defense, and warfare.
+So severe are the efforts and scientific accomplishments that have prompted the likes of Stephen Hawking, Bill Gates, Elon Musk, and Steve Wozniak to sign an open letter calling for a ban on offensive autonomous weapons.
+Warfare and intelligence gathering will never be the same again; they are more computational and predictive than logistical.
 The Pentagon has a long historical involvement with advanced technology and is no stranger to the digital age.

-Earlier this year, CIA Director John Brennan, announced a major reorganization to embrace the digital age.
-Brennan is creating a fifth directorate, the Directorate of Digital Innovation, which will focus on the new world of computer networks.
-Now changing the way in which intelligence gathering is conducted with digital sensing, staging, and appropriation.
+This year, CIA Director John Brennan announced a significant reorganization to embrace the digital age.
+Brennan is creating a fifth directorate, the Directorate of Digital Innovation, focusing on the new world of computer networks.
+We are changing how intelligence gathering is conducted with digital sensing, staging, and appropriation.

-Imagine digital teams having the ability disrupt both digital, and physical infrastructures, creating selective disinformation, accessing, and tagging targets, using disruptive bots, viruses, micro-robotics, performing digital swarming, creating honeypots, using both digital and physical brute force strategies, and all augmented programmatically by source code as cyber warfare.
-Warfare has, and will always include human side of diplomacy but staging in the future warfare will be programmatic, computational, still thematic, but scalable, then logistical, with concepts like supercomputing analyses, behavioral science, deep learning, and digital delivery with little human intervention, other than specialization.
+Imagine digital teams having the ability to disrupt both digital and physical infrastructures, creating selective disinformation, accessing and tagging targets, utilizing disruptive bots, viruses, and micro-robotics, performing digital swarming, setting up honeypots, employing both digital and physical brute force strategies, and all augmented programmatically by source code, thereby enhancing cyber warfare.
+Warfare has, and will always include, a human side of diplomacy.
+However, staging in future warfare will be programmatic, computational, still thematic, scalable, and logistical, with concepts such as supercomputing analyses, behavioral science, deep learning, and digital delivery requiring minimal human intervention, except for specialized tasks.

-The Terminator concept is not far from becoming a reality in the theater of warfare; expect to see more highly advanced propelled stealth robotics that can quickly take an offensive position, and easily adapt by air, sea, and rough terrain, remotely programmable controlled with precision in neutralizing targets while keeping soldiers and civilians safer.
-Research and development platforms are currently investigating both source code, and electro-mechanical engineering to develop robotic that can learn, and understand behavior science.
-Concurrently, there is research to investigate if artificial intelligent machines/networks programmed to protect it from being deprogrammed, can indeed be deprogrammed.
+The Terminator concept is not far from becoming a reality in the theater of warfare; expect to see more highly advanced propelled stealth robotics that can quickly take an offensive position and easily adapt by air, sea, and rough terrain, remotely programmable and controlled with precision in neutralizing targets while keeping soldiers and civilians safer.
+Research and development platforms are investigating source code and electro-mechanical engineering to develop robotics that can learn and understand behavior science.
+Concurrently, there is research examining whether artificial intelligence machines/networks, programmed to protect themselves from being deprogrammed, can indeed be deprogrammed.

-DARPA is intellectually rich and with a deep portfolio.
-Here are few of the publicly known projects; Atlas Project-Humanoid, Remote-Controlled Insects, Mind’s Eye Project, and there are many more technologically advanced systems to numerous to list but point made.
-Here is our future tense, where the human imagination forges a path with the most eloquent technology of demise will evolve into the ritual and theater of warfare.
-Only in the human imagination, can such eloquent, and deadly machines evolve and transpire in a way that only Leonardo da Vinci could appreciate, and Francisco Goya could despise as historical references of the collective consciousness of the technology of warfare, and humanity.
+DARPA is intellectually rich and has a deep portfolio.
+Here are a few publicly known projects: the Atlas Project-Humanoid, Remote-Controlled Insects, and the Mind’s Eye Project, among many other technologically advanced systems, which are too numerous to list.
+The point is made.
+Here is our future tense, where the human imagination forges a path with the most eloquent technology of demise, which will evolve into the ritual and theater of warfare.
+Only in the human imagination can such eloquent and deadly machines evolve and transpire in a way that only Leonardo da Vinci could appreciate and Francisco Goya could despise as a historical reference to the collective consciousness of warfare technology and humanity.

 The Theater of Healing and Medicine

 The theater of healing arts has a long path back in the human story.
-The human imagination has almost been fascinated with the nature of healing as long as human’s fascination with the supernatural, spiritual, and afterlife, as such power to heal, resolve or manage diseases, injuries, wounds, dislocations, tumors, and perform surgeries are gifts unparalleled, and extraordinary acts of the human imagination.
-To make a comparative contrast between the theater of healing and medicine it is important to make the distinction of healing as pseudoscientific, and medicine as scientific, as this epilogue will survey the past as it relates to future of the theater of medicine.
-The oldest cultures to delve into the ritual of healing began with the early Egyptians, Babylonians, Indians (India), Chinese, and Greeks, here in the past tense lays our basis, history, and imagination of the healing.
+The human imagination has been fascinated with the nature of healing as long as humans’ fascination with the supernatural, spiritual, and afterlife, as such power to heal, resolve, or manage diseases, injuries, wounds, dislocations, tumors, and perform surgeries are gifts unparalleled and extraordinary acts of the human imagination.
+To make a comparative contrast between the theater of healing and medicine, it is essential to distinguish between healing as pseudoscientific and medicine as scientific, as this epilogue will survey the past as it relates to the future of the theater of medicine.
+The oldest cultures that delved into healing rituals began with the early Egyptians, Babylonians, Indians (from India), Chinese, and Greeks.
+The past tense lays the basis for our understanding of history and imagination of healing.

 The Egyptians introduced healing as a practical art as early as 3000 BCE.
-The earliest recorded surgery was in 2750 BCE.
-Most of the information we know about the Egyptian’s knowledge about healing comes from the medical treatise known as the Edwin Smith Papyrus, named after the antiquity dealer who bought the Egyptian artifact.
-The document describes the details of 48 cases of injuries, fractures, wounds, dislocations, tumors, and surgeries.
-Mainly focuses on surgery and trauma detailing patient’s cases with the type of the injury, examination of the patient, diagnosis, prognosis, and treatment.
-The Kahun Gynaecological Papyrus is the oldest medical description of any kind, and specifically focusing on women’s medical complaints and treatments.
+The earliest recorded surgery dates back to approximately 2750 BCE.
+Most of the information we know about the Egyptians’ knowledge of healing comes from the medical treatise known as the Edwin Smith Papyrus, named after the antiquities dealer who purchased the Egyptian artifact.
+The document details 48 injuries, fractures, wounds, dislocations, tumors, and surgeries.
+It primarily focuses on surgery and trauma, detailing patients’ cases with the type of injury, patient examination, diagnosis, prognosis, and treatment.
+The Kahun Gynaecological Papyrus is the oldest medical document that focuses on women’s medical complaints and treatments.

 The oldest Babylonian texts on healing date back to the first half of the second millennium BCE.
-The most extensive Babylonian medical text is the Diagnostic Handbook written by the ummânū, who was the chief scholar of the Babylonian King Adad apla iddina between 1069–1046 BCE.
-The Babylonians, as the Egyptians used the same logical approach to healing as they too, practice of use of diagnosis, prognosis, physical examination, and remedies.
-The Diagnostic Handbook was an in-depth logical set of clinical rules and assumptions based on the patient examination and inspection as they relate to the patient’s complaints.
+The most extensive Babylonian medical text is the Diagnostic Handbook written by the ummânū, the chief scholar of the Babylonian King Adad apla iddina between 1069–1046 BCE.
+The Babylonians, like the Egyptians, employed a similar logical approach to healing, utilizing diagnosis, prognosis, physical examination, and remedies.
+The Diagnostic Handbook was an in-depth, rational set of clinical rules and assumptions based on the patient’s examination and inspection related to the patient’s complaints.

-The Indian tradition of early healing practices can be characterized using empirical thought, and along with imagination in that early Indian healing, concepts dealt with both logical observations and magic.
-The Susruta Samhita, written by Sushruta, and dates back to the period of 6th century BCE.
-This text is distinguished for describing procedures on various forms of surgery, and procedures.
-Notable for scientific classification as the medical treatise consists of 184 chapters, 1,120 conditions, including injuries, illnesses relating to aging, and mental illness.
-The Sushruta Samhita describes 125 surgical instruments, 300 surgical procedures, and classifies human surgery in eight categories.
-It is one of the foundational texts of Ayurveda healing along with its eight branches.
+The Indian tradition of early healing practices can be characterized by the use of empirical thought and imagination, as early Indian healing concepts combined logical observations with magic.
+The Susruta Samhita, written by Sushruta, dates back to the 6th century BCE.
+This text is distinguished for its description of procedures on various forms of surgery.
+Notable for its scientific classification, the medical treatise comprises 184 chapters and covers 1,120 conditions, including injuries, illnesses related to aging, and mental health issues.
+The Sushruta Samhita describes 125 surgical instruments and 300 surgical procedures, classifying human surgery into eight categories.
+It is one of the foundational texts of Ayurveda healing and has eight branches.

-Traditional Chinese medicine consists of a broad range of healing practices developed over 2,000 years ago, with various forms of herbal medicine, acupuncture, massage, exercise, and dietary therapies.
-The historical traces of therapeutic activities in China date from the Shang dynasty during the 11th and 14th centuries BCE.
-Many of the traditional Chinese healing concepts are imagination based such as the concept of vital energy channeled through meridians, which is not proven by logical observations or scientific methods but philosophical in approach.
-There was not much emphasis placed on the anatomical structures but on breathing, digestion, and aging.
-Traditional Chinese approach would measure the pulse, inspection of tongue, skin, and eyes.
-Investigate the eating and sleeping habits of the patient, and look for attributes of disharmony.
+Traditional Chinese medicine encompasses a range of healing practices developed over 2,000 years, including herbal medicines, acupuncture, massage, exercise, and dietary therapies.
+The historical records of therapeutic activities in China date back to the Shang dynasty, spanning the 11th and 14th centuries BCE.
+Many traditional Chinese healing concepts are imagination-based, such as the concept of vital energy channeled through meridians, which is not supported by logical observations or scientific methods but instead has a philosophical approach.
+Not much emphasis was placed on the anatomical structures, but on breathing, digestion, and aging.
+The traditional Chinese approach involves measuring the pulse and inspecting the tongue, skin, and eyes.
+Investigate the patient’s eating and sleeping habits and look for disharmony attributes.

-The European Western tradition of healing like theater traces back to early Greeks.
-An early account of the theater of healing comes from the ancient epic Greek poem by Homer, The Iliad, where Eurypylus asks Patroclus,“to cut out this arrow from my thigh, wash off the blood with warm water, and spread soothing ointment on the wound.”
-The Greeks created temples of healing, and as such were dedicated to the healer-god Asclepius.
-These healing temples known as Asclepieia, became centers of medical advice, prognosis, and healing for the early Greeks.
+Like theater, the European Western healing tradition has its roots in the early Greeks.
+An early account of the theater of healing comes from the ancient Greek epic poem, The Iliad, by Homer, where Eurypylus asks Patroclus, “to cut out this arrow from my thigh, wash off the blood with warm water, and spread soothing ointment on the wound.”
+The Greeks created temples of healing and dedicated them to the healer-god Asclepius.
+These healing temples, known as Asclepieia, became centers of medical advice, prognosis, and healing for the early Greeks.
 Patients seeking treatment would be induced into a sleep-like state by sleep-inducing substances.
-Patients would ask for help from their deity or if required have surgery in the Asclepieia while in a dream-like state.
+Patients would ask for help from their deity or, if required, have surgery in the Asclepieia while in a dream-like state.

-In the Asclepieion of Epidaurus, preserved are the names, case histories, complaints, and cures of patients.
-Surgical details are at the opening of an abdominal abscess or the removal of traumatic foreign material date back to 350 BCE.
-The first known Greek medical school opened in Cnidus in 700 BCE.
-The theater of the healing would not be complete without Hippocrates of Kos, considered the father of Western medicine, and the first to describe many diseases such as lung and heart diseases with their symptoms.
-Hippocrates also created much of the terminology or language around illnesses such as acute, chronic, endemic, epidemic, exacerbation, relapse, resolution, crisis, paroxysm, peak, and convalescence.
-Many of the findings of Hippocrates are still valid today from pulmonary medicine to surgery to the Hippocratic Oath.
+At the Asclepieion of Epidaurus, the names, case histories, complaints, and cures of patients are preserved.
+Surgical details are at the opening of an abdominal abscess or the removal of traumatic foreign material dating back to 350 BCE.
+The first known Greek medical school was established in Cnidus around 700 BCE.
+The theater of healing would not be complete without Hippocrates of Kos, who is considered the father of Western medicine and the first to describe many diseases, including lung and heart diseases, as well as their symptoms.
+Hippocrates also created much of the terminology or language used to describe illnesses, including acute, chronic, endemic, epidemic, exacerbation, relapse, resolution, crisis, paroxysm, peak, and convalescence.
+Many of Hippocrates’ findings remain valid today, from pulmonary medicine to surgery, as well as the Hippocratic Oath.

-Throughout the ages, the theater of healing has progressed tremendously and has transformed into the science of medicine in all its forms such as in investigations, classifications, and implementations of managing diseases, illnesses, and trauma.
-The future of the theater of medicine will transition from human-based findings of science to the technological-based science of precision medicine.
-From all the lessons of the past, the future of the theater of medicine will accumulate the physical, material, and biological sciences with the computer sciences as never before outcomes such as of advanced rDNA technology, 3-D Bio Printing, transfer, and surgical precision implants on a cellular, molecular scale.
+Throughout the ages, the theater of healing has progressed tremendously.
+It has evolved into the science of medicine in all its forms, encompassing investigations, classifications, and the implementation of managing diseases, illnesses, and trauma.
+The future of the theater of medicine will transition from human-based scientific findings to the technological-based science of precision medicine.
+From all the lessons of the past, the future of the theater of medicine will integrate the physical, material, and biological sciences with computer sciences, as never before, yielding outcomes such as advanced rDNA technology, 3D bio-printing, transfer, and surgical precision implants on a cellular and molecular scale.

-To gain a glimpse of the future theater of medicine, the work of Dr. Patrick Soon-Shiong, the Los Angeles based surgeon, physician, medical researcher, and business executive is one of medicine’s leading innovators, at best, his work is a vignette of the future.
-To get an idea of Soon-Shiong penchant for innovation, Soon-Shiong performed the world’s first full pancreas transplant in 1987.
-He invented the nation’s first FDA approved protein nanoparticle delivery technology for the treatment of metastatic breast cancer, improving the patients’ response rate.
+To gain a glimpse of the future theater of medicine, the work of Dr. Patrick Soon-Shiong, the Los Angeles-based surgeon, physician, medical researcher, and business executive, is one of medicine’s leading innovators.
+At best, his work is a vignette of the future.
+To get an idea of Soon-Shiong’s penchant for innovation, Soon-Shiong performed the world’s first full pancreas transplant in 1987.
+He invented the nation’s first FDA-approved protein nanoparticle delivery technology for treating metastatic breast cancer, improving patient response rates.

-The intent of developing such infrastructure and digital technologies are to share the genomic information among sequencing centers, medical research hubs, hospitals, and advanced cancer research.
+The intent of developing such infrastructure and digital technologies is to share genomic information among sequencing centers, medical research hubs, hospitals, and advanced cancer research.
 Soon-Shiong had Blackberry build the first DNA browser based on his design and data requirements.

-Expect in the future advanced DNA (Deoxyribonucleic acid) and rDNA (recombinant Deoxyribonucleic acid) technology to help augment patient’s family histories of diseases, and most important help determine the most effective use of pharma therapy to treat diseases.
-Today pharmaceutical companies are working closely with DNA, rDNA, and 3-D Bio Printing research companies to beta test drugs, and pharmaceutical efficacy.
-The goal is to determine the effectiveness of drugs, the patient’s response to drug therapy based on specific discrete DNA sequencing, and mutations.
+In the future, advanced DNA (Deoxyribonucleic acid) and rDNA (recombinant Deoxyribonucleic acid) technology will help augment patients’ family histories of diseases and, most importantly, aid in determining the most effective use of pharmaceutical therapy to treat diseases.
+Today, pharmaceutical companies are collaborating closely with DNA, rDNA, and 3D bioprinting research companies to beta-test drugs and assess their efficacy.
+The goal is to determine the effectiveness of drugs and the patient’s response to drug therapy based on specific, discrete DNA sequencing and mutations.

-Mutations or SNPs are in essence, signatures or fingerprints of who we are, and such mutation markers become created along the way during our historic lineage over time.
-The patient’s genome map will help determine what drugs to use with more precision based on such research, and this type outcome becomes paramount with the population of patients with very short cycle times with terminal diseases.
+Mutations or SNPs are, in essence, signatures or fingerprints of who we are, and such mutation markers are created along the way during our historical lineage over time.
+The patient’s genome map will help determine which drugs to use with greater precision based on such research, and this type of outcome becomes particularly important for patients with very short life expectancies and terminal diseases.

-The theater of medicine will become synonymous with input, signal processing, and output as time goes on.
-The medical establishment will transition to more centralized hubs and spokes, to embrace the technological and economic change of advanced medical input capture technology, signal analytics, and precision output plans with the outcome of the next stage of medicine, the technological science of predictive health.
+The theater of medicine will become synonymous with input, signal processing, and output as time passes.
+The medical establishment will transition to more centralized hubs and spokes to embrace the technological and economic changes brought about by advanced medical input capture technology, signal analytics, and precision output plans, with the outcome being the next stage of medicine: the technological science of predictive health.

 Imaginable Rituals

-Although as humans, we cannot escape our ritual past or counteract the future, like our ancient ancestors of the past, we embrace our collective imagination to create and live in the theaters of our making.
-Now in this age and time, we as humans refer to the reality of our experiences to form a technological ritual of an instinctive and intuitive nature to explore the unknown world of the human imagination, such an earthly sphere of luminous light amongst veiled shadows of human capacity.
+Although, as humans, we cannot escape our ritual past or counteract the future, like our ancient ancestors, we embrace our collective imagination to create and live in the theaters of our making.
+In this age and time, we humans refer to the reality of our experiences to form a technological ritual of an instinctive and intuitive nature, exploring the unknown world of the human imagination —the earthly sphere of luminous light amidst the veiled shadows of human capacity.

 #RitualTheater